Digital-Serra/laravel-custom/readme.md

 [![Latest Stable Version](https://poser.pugx.org/digitalserra/laravel-custom/version)](https://packagist.org/packages/digitalserra/laravel-custom)

-> For old dashboard template use the [5.1 branch](https://github.com/Digital-Serra/laravel-custom/tree/5.1)

 ## Diferences

 This package is a standard laravel 5.1.* installation, but with some additional content and pre-configured